joshschmelzle/lswifi/README.md

-  --json [JSON]         output will be formatted as json --indent 4            JSON output will be formatted with pretty print with provided indent level --csv [CSV]           output will be formatted as csv -export [BSSID]       export bss and ies bytefiles. default behavior will export all from a scan. to export only one, provide full mac address of the BSSID as argument.
+  --json [JSON]         output will be formatted as json --indent 4            JSON output will be formatted with pretty print with provided indent level --csv [CSV]           output will be formatted as csv -export [BSSID], -exp [BSSID]
+                        export bss and ies bytefiles. default behavior will export all from a scan. to export only one, provide full mac
+                        address of the BSSID as argument.
   -decode BYTEFILE      decode a raw .BSS or .IES file --bytes BSSID         output debugging bytes for a specified BSSID found in scan results.
   --watchevents         a special mode which watches for notification on a wireless interface such as connection and roaming events
-  --debug               increase verbosity in output for debugging
+  --syslog <server IP>  syslogs events from --watchevents to a remote syslog server --debug               increase verbosity for debugging
 ```

 Upgrading